Embed This Data

 - FDI Inflow:

-Denmark’s top individual income tax rate is 56.0 percent, and its top corporate tax rate is down slightly at 24.5 percent.
+The top personal income tax rate is 56 percent, and the top corporate tax rate is 23.5 percent.
 Other taxes include a value-added tax and an inheritance tax.
-The overall tax burden equals 48.0 percent of the domestic economy.
-Government spending amounts to 57.2 percent of gross domestic product, and public debt is equivalent to 45 percent of GDP.
+The overall tax burden equals 50.9 percent of total domestic income.
+Government spending has amounted to 56.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 0.5 percent of GDP.
+Public debt is equivalent to 45.6 percent of GDP.

 The overall regulatory environment remains transparent and efficient.
 Launching a business takes fewer days and procedures than the world averages.
 Flexible and modern employment regulations sustain the labor market.
 Monetary stability is well established.
 Energy prices fell in 2016.
 Denmark has increased subsidies to maintain its renewable energy program but has declined to buy expensive new wind turbines.